JulienBrn/DefaultInstall/Installation.md

 ## Booting on that drive

-1. Make sure to press F2 or F12 during startup and select your USB Stick as boot device
+1. Make sure to press F2 or F12 (or sometimes F8, this is depends on your hardware) during startup and select your USB Stick as boot device
 2. Select *Try or Install Ubuntu*
 3. Select *Try Ubuntu* (do not install yet)
 4. Try as much as you want